 Let's look for literature reviews on the same subject.

-This will give you a list of literature reviews that have been conducted on the topic of eyewitness identification
+This will give you a list of literature reviews written on eyewitness identification.

 What is a meta-analysis?